bioperl/bioperl-live/INSTALL-WIN.md

-                         Installing Bioperl on Windows

-   Contents

-     * 1 Introduction
-     * 2 Perl Options
-     * 3 Installing Perl on Windows
+# Installing BioPerl on Windows
-     * 4 CPAN for Strawberry Perl and ActivePerl
-     * 5 Bioperl in Cygwin

-1 Introduction
+# Introduction

-This installation guide was written by Barry Moore, Nathan Haigh and other Bioperl authors based on the original work of Paul Boutros.
+This installation guide was written by Barry Moore, Nathan Haigh and other BioPerl authors based on the original work of Paul Boutros.
 The guide has been updated by Paul Cantalupo and Francisco Ossandon.
 *Note* For Windows it is recommended to install BioPerl version 1.6.924 or newer, since many Windows-specific bugs from previous versions were fixed.

 Please report problems and/or fixes to the BioPerl mailing list.

-2 Perl Options
+# Perl Options

 There are a couple of ways of installing Perl on a Windows machine.
 One is to get the most recent build from [Strawberry Perl](http://strawberryperl.com/)